selimslab/entrophy/README.md

     9. reduce a doc group to a single SKU
     10. group SKUs using links and names
     11. reduce SKUs into products

+    a key library here is networkx, it's used create and update the graph

 3. assign a category, brand, type, size, color, and other identifiers to SKUs by using names and info in raw docs
 4. saves skus to elastic and firestore